Minor Program

 Please plan and leave enough time to obtain these signatures and approvals.

-Example: You would like to take a course at another University that is comparable to ORF 245 - Fundamentals of Statistics.
-The faculty member teaching ORF 245 must sign off since they are the one that can verify the course is similar to the one, they teach.
+Example: You would like to take a course at another University that is comparable to MAT 385 - Probability Theory.
+The faculty member teaching MAT 385 must sign off since they are the one that can verify the course is similar to the one, they teach.
 Once that faculty signs off, email [email protected] the signed forms for CSML program director’s signature.

 Example: You would like to take a course at another University and there is not an equivalent course offered at Princeton University.
 SML cannot approve the course and it cannot be used for the SML minor. -